 “I am committed and certain that we can do this in an environmentally safe way.”

-- One month to go to Africa Energy Indaba with exciting side events
+- Just around the corner; Africa Energy Indaba with exciting side events

 - Schneider Electric South Africa signs Eya Bantu as an Alliance Partner for the energy sector